 What's a Fresh Start in YNAB (and How Do I Do One?)

 With the new year, there’s a lot of noise about new beginnings, clean slates, reinvention and do-overs.
-Or, as we like to call them here at YNAB, Fresh Starts.
-But, what is a budgeting Fresh Start, you might ask?
+Or, doing a YNAB fresh start.
+But, what is a budgeting fresh start, you might ask?

 What to Expect

 Before I tell you how to make a fresh start, you should know that you can change your mind.
 When you use the fresh start feature, YNAB saves a copy of your old budget that you can go back to.
 You can play with the new budget to your heart’s content—add, delete or edit your accounts, categories and allocations—and if you don’t like it?
 Just go back!